The Best Streaming Sites for TV and Movies in 2020

 In our research, we tallied up the number of TV shows and movies on each service, then counted how many titles scored an IMDB or Rotten Tomatoes score of 80% or above to determine how many high-quality titles each service had.
 Next, we counted the number of titles released between 2018 and 2019, to determine which service had the most recent titles.

 Those numbers are represented in the table below.
 It’s worth noting that titles are added and removed every single day so these numbers are bound to change regularly.
 Still, it’s an accurate snapshot of the state of each service in July 2019.

 Got the speed to stream?

 Even with legal, guilt-free streaming sites available to Australians, you will need a broadband connection up to snuff if you want to claw your way out of buffering Hell.
-Here are some the most popular NBN50 plans according to WhistleOut’s comparison engine.
+Here are a few of the most popular NBN50 plans according to WhistleOut’s comparison engine.